FederatedAI/FATE/deploy/cluster-deploy/doc/fate_on_eggroll/Fate-exchange_deployment_guide.md

 ## 5.1 Obtain Installation Package

 Execute as app user on the destination server (192.168.0.1 with extranet environment):

+Note: Replace ${version} with the specific FATE version number.

 ```
 cd /data/projects/install